segmentio/segment-docs/src/connections/destinations/catalog/actions-ironclad/index.md

     4. Required: Yes
 3. **Group Id**:
     1. Type: `String`
     2. Description: The ID of the Group associated with the acceptance event.
-You can find your Clickwrap Group ID by clicking into a Clickwrap Group in Ironclad and getting the ID from the URL (e.g. clickwrap.pactsafe.com/groups/1235)
+You can find your Clickwrap Group ID by clicking into a Clickwrap Group in Ironclad and getting the ID from the URL (for example clickwrap.pactsafe.com/groups/1235)
     3. Mapping: Manual input
     4. Required: Yes
 3. **Event Type**: